patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ***Note: The 91% accuracy doesn't mean we segmented the customers correctly by 91%**, because we can't be sure that Kmeans correctly 100% segmented the customers (and definitely, it didn't), but we can tell that the Decision Tree can explain the criteria of the clusters correctly by 91% in generalization, So we can take account of the criteria from the Decision Tree to cluster customer segmented to follow Kmeans result.*

-**XGBoost**
+#### **XGBoost**

 Finally, we will use **XGBoost** to find the most important features that influence the customer segments or important factors to develop the strategies.
-I also used **Random Search** with **Cross Validation** to find the best hyperparameters of XGBoost resulting in accuracy 97.76% on test set, 100% on train set, macro averaged of F1 score 0.77, to find the most important features (seem overfitting, but it's not a main focused).
+I also used **Random Search** with **Cross Validation** to find the best hyperparameters of XGBoost resulting in accuracy 97.76% on test set, 100% on train set, macro averaged of F1 score 0.77, to find the most important features (seems overfitting, but it's not a main focused).

 You may heard of feature importance from XGBoost that can describe which features are more influence to the model, but it's not effective enough due to its limitation, like how it treats the correlated features, how differently treats the categorical features and numerical features, and how it's not generalized to other models.
-So, I used **Permutation Feature Importance** instead, which is more generalized for choosing the most influence features to each cluster.
+So, I used **Permutation Feature Importance** instead, which is more interpretable and generalized for choosing the most influence features to each cluster.
 Moreover, it can be used with any model, not just XGBoost.

 References:
 - [Permutation feature importance - sklearn](https://scikit-learn.org/stable/modules/permutation_importance.html#permutation-importance)